PX4/PX4-Autopilot/apps/README.txt

       directory:

       a) Copy 'MyBoard' directory to configs/MyBoard.
-      b) At a symbolic link to MyApplication at apps/external
+      b) Add a symbolic link to MyApplication at apps/external
       c) Configure NuttX (usually by:

          tools/configure.sh MyBoard/MyConfiguration